NorESMhub/NorESM-docs/configurations/platforms.rst

 Tetralith @ NSC
 ^^^^^^^^^^^^^^^

-Configuration files for running NorESM2 on Tetralith are distributed in the featureCESM2.1.0-OsloDevelopment branch.
+Configuration files for running NorESM2 on Tetralith are distributed e.g. in the tag release-noresm2.0.7.
 If Tetralith configurations are missing in your copy of the model the files can be found in the following folder on Tetralith:
 ::

   /proj/cesm_input-data/tetralith_config_noresm2

-Apply for membership in CESM climate model shared data storage (SNIC 2019/32-10) for access to the folder.
+Apply for membership in CESM climate model shared data storage (NAISS 2024/23-95) for access to the folder.

-Copy the files in the above folder to:
+Copy the files in the above folder to if configuration files are not distributet witht he code:
 ::

     cd <noresm-base>/cime/config/cesm/machines/